Privacy Policy

 We will endeavour to provide you with the information as soon as possible, and no later than within one month of receipt of your request.
 If your request is complex, we may require a two month extension to complete your request.
 If this is the case, we will inform you within one month of the receipt of your request to explain why the extension is necessary.
 We may also ask you to provide evidence to verify your identity.

-Accuracy, Retention, and Objecting to the use of Personal Information
+Retention, Accuracy and Objecting to the use of Personal Information

 We will normally retain your personal information for the period as necessary to maintain your tenancy or to provide you with the services/ products required unless a longer retention period is required or permitted by law or necessary to defend legal claims.
+Data used for credit reference or affordability checks is retained only for as long as required and then securely deleted.

 In accordance with General Data Protection Regulation, you have the right to have your personal data corrected if it is inaccurate or incomplete.
 You also have the right to erasure of your personal data.
 Where data is provided on the basis of your consent you have a right to withdraw this at any time.